edsml-kl121/mangroves_deep_learning/README.md

 <!-- LICENSE -->
 ## License
-Distributed under the MIT License.
-See `LICENSE` for more information.
+Distributed under the Apache License.
+See `license.md` for more information.

 <!-- CONTACT -->
 ## Contact